 Your estate documents must be more than generic forms with the blanks filled in.
 Because every individual’s and family’s situation is unique, formulaic approaches are not the way to handle estate planning matters.
 We take the time to fully understand your situation before creating a customized strategy that achieves your objectives.

 We frame everything in terms that you will understand.
-Peace of mind begins by scheduling a free consultation with our experienced estate planning lawyer to discuss your estate planning needs.
-Call 401-464-9516 or 800-626-0608 to schedule an appointment.
+Peace of mind begins when you call 401-464-9516 or email us to discuss your estate planning needs.